talison/rack-mobile-detect/README.md

 This allows you to map targeted devices to specific URLs.
 Non-targeted mobile devices will redirect to the url specified by redirect_to.

-In the example above, BlackBerry's and iPhone's get redirected to device-specific URLs.
+In the example above, BlackBerrys and iPhones get redirected to device-specific URLs.
 All other mobile devices get redirected to '/mobile'.